-In this code a reference to the eligible activities determination is a reference to the Energy Efficiency (Cost of Living) Improvement (Eligible Activities) Determination 2012 (No 1) made by the Minister under section 10 of the Act, as amended or replaced.
+In this code a reference to the eligible activities determination is a reference to the Energy Efficiency (Cost of Living) Improvement (Eligible Activities)Determination 2016 made by the Minister under section 10 of the Act, as amended or replaced.

-Note The determination in force at the time this code was approved was the Energy Efficiency (Cost of Living) Improvement (Eligible Activities) Determination 2012 (No 1) effective from the 14 September 2012.
+Note The determination in force at the time this code was approved was the Energy Efficiency (Cost of Living) Improvement (Eligible Activities) Determination 2016.
 The determination may be revoked and replaced with another determination or determinations that provide for eligible activities under the Act.
 This code should be read in conjunction with the latest determination or determinations.